PSchmiedmayer/CS342-Application/README.md

 ### Swift Package and Fastlane Update ACCESS_TOKEN

 The [Swift Package and Fastlane Update workflow](https://github.com/PSchmiedmayer/ContinousDelivery/blob/main/.github/workflows/update.yml) requires an `ACCESS_TOKEN` secret: a GitHub Personal Access Token (PAT) allowing write access to the repository.
-I suggest using a bot account to create the access token.
+We suggest using a bot account to create the access token.
 Using the PAT triggers the GitHub Actions in the create PR.
 [The GitHub documentation provides instructions on creating a PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 The [scrop of the token](https://docs.github.com/en/developers/apps/building-oauth-apps/scopes-for-oauth-apps) can be limited to the `public_repo` scope for public repositories or the `repo` scrope for private repositories as well as the `workflow` scope.

 Removing the `token` input in the GitHub action workflow results in using the default `GITHUB_TOKEN` and the GitHub Action bot account that does not trigger any possible merge checks in the newly created PR.

-## Continous Delivery Workflows

-### Beta Deployment

-The [Beta Deployment workflow](https://github.com/PSchmiedmayer/ContinousDelivery/blob/main/.github/workflows/beta-deployment.yml) is triggered when a new commit is added to the main branch.

-It first runs the Build and Test workflow to ensure all tests are passing.
-Once the Build and Test workflow passes, it builds the iOS application so it can be archived and sent to [TestFlight](https://developer.apple.com/testflight/) for internal beta deployment.
-Once the Build and Test workflow passes, it also creates a new Docker image of the web service pushed to [GitHub Packages](https://docs.github.com/en/packages) using the `beta` tag.

-### Build and Test

-The [Build and Test workflow](https://github.com/PSchmiedmayer/ContinousDelivery/blob/main/.github/workflows/build-and-test.yml) builds and tests the iOS application, shared Swift package, and web service.
-It runs all unit and user interface (UI) tests defined in the targets.
-The iOS application is tested on the iOS simulator on macOS.
-The shared and web service Swift packages are tested on Linux and macOS as well as in release and debug configuration to demonstrate all possible variations.

-### Release Deployment

-The [Release Deployment workflow](https://github.com/PSchmiedmayer/ContinousDelivery/blob/main/.github/workflows/release-deployment.yml) is triggered when a new tag is added to the repository.
-It uses the tag to create a new Docker image of the web service pushed to [GitHub Packages](https://docs.github.com/en/packages) using the added tag as well as the `latest` for tagging the Docker image.

-### SwiftLint
+### Contributors

-The [Swiftlint workflow](https://github.com/PSchmiedmayer/ContinousDelivery/blob/main/.github/workflows/swiftlint.yml) is triggered by every pull request (PR) and checks if the files found in the diff contain any [SwiftLint](https://github.com/realm/SwiftLint) violations.
-You can change the SwiftLint configuration in the [`.swiftlint.yml`](https://github.com/PSchmiedmayer/ContinousDelivery/blob/main/.swiftlint.yml) file found at the root of this repository.

-### Swift Package and Fastlane Update

-The [Swift Package and Fastlane Update workflow](https://github.com/PSchmiedmayer/ContinousDelivery/blob/main/.github/workflows/update.yml) runs every month to update the Swift Package dependencies in the iOS application, web service, and shared Swift package.
-The workflow creates a PR that contains all the changes.

-## Contributing
-Contributions to this project are welcome!

-## License
-This project is licensed under the MIT License.
-See [License](https://github.com/PSchmiedmayer/ContinousDelivery/blob/main/LICENSE) for more information.
+This project is based on [ContinousDelivery Example by Paul Schmiedmayer](https://github.com/PSchmiedmayer/ContinousDelivery).
+You can find a list of contributors in the `CONTRIBUTORS.md` file.